Legal Personhood: Lesson 2 English, Yr 9

 - The court decision referred to in the video held that chimps can’t have ‘rights’ if they can’t uphold ‘duties’ – does this seem fair to you, given that some humans are equally incapable of upholding duties, yet they are granted rights?

 - Where do you think the idea that humans are inherently superior to other species comes from?

 Life for captive chimpanzees differs markedly from their life in the wild.
 Several references listed below explain these important differences.
 Use these sources to discover responses to questions such as these:

-- What are usual behaviours for wild chimpanzees?
+- What are the usual behaviours for wild chimpanzees?

-- What are usual behaviours for captive chimpanzees?
+- What are the usual behaviours for captive chimpanzees?

 - What are the key differences you have discovered?

 - What might a captive chimpanzee have experienced before they come to the attention of the NhRP?